ThePhilippeH/EVE-software/ScientificBackground.md

 # Introduction
 EVE is a software platform developed for the analysis of single-molecule imaging data captured by event-based sensors.
 The software is methodically divided into three integral modules, each serving a distinct purpose in the data analysis pipeline for event-based single-molecule data.

-1. **Candidate Finding:** This initial module is responsible for identifying and isolating potential single-molecule signals within the event data.
+1. **Candidate Finding:** This initial module is responsible for identifying and isolating potential single-molecule signals within the EBS data.
 It effectively filters the raw input to extract candidate events for further analysis.
 2. **Candidate Fitting:** Once candidates are identified, this module precisely (sub-pixel) localizes the single molecules spatiotemporally.
 3. **Post-Processing and Evaluation:** This module includes various routines to modify and interpret the data.